Mirrorcyj/video-label-tool/README.md

 # Video Label Tool #

 ## Introdution
 This is a project for labelling videos.This implementation is based on C++ and Qt Creator 4.8.2.
-The tool is to mark the ROI  of every frames in the video with a bounding rectangle and save the vertexes of the rectangle to a ".txt" file in the folder that contain the video file.
+The tool is to mark the ROI  of frames in the video with a bounding rectangle and save the vertexes of the rectangle to a ".txt" file in the folder that contains the video file.

 ## Requirement
 - Qt 5.12.2